Nummer42O/mynesweeper/README.md

 ## TODO:

+- [ ] replace field iterations with generator
+- [ ] use output operators
+- [ ] restructuring of logic
 - [ ] add "auto" mode just for the sake of it
 - [ ] add "no more moves" warning -> reveal certain fields on random to push game forward
 - [ ] add easy, medium, hard quickselect buttons to new game dialog